Robert Bye

 Sergeant Major Robert James Bye VC (12 December 1889 − 23 August 1962) was a British Army soldier and a Welsh recipient of the Victoria Cross (VC), the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
 He was born in Pontypridd.

 He was 27 years old, and a Sergeant in the 1st Bn., Welsh Guards, British Army during the First World War when the following deed took place on 31 July 1917 at the Yser Canal, Belgium during the Third Battle of Ypres for which he was awarded the VC.

-When the 1/Welsh Guards attacked Pilckem Ridge the leading units, following a creeping barrage, achieved their first objective of the Black Line, but were then were halted by two pill boxes.
+When the 1/Welsh Guards attacked Pilckem Ridge the leading units, following a creeping barrage, achieved their first objective of the Black Line, but were then halted by two pill boxes.
 Bye rushed one, put it out of action and then rejoined his unit.

 After suffering heavy casualties the Guards moved on to attack the Green Line.
 Held up by a series of blockhouses, Bye volunteered to take charge of a party, which captured the blockhouses along with many prisoners.
 Still more prisoners were taken when he advanced to the Green Line.